 NOTE – there will be no duplication of funding (at any tier) between any 2 centres if there is a direct partnership between them (i.e. Brock WC & Brock University WC).

-As we evolve beyond the 2018-19 cycle, the Training Centre Funding Model will undoubtedly need further adaptation to suit the future needs of Wrestling Canada Lutte.
+As the environment continues to evolve, the Training Centre Funding Framework will undoubtedly need further adaptation to suit the future needs of WCL.
 We will continue to work together with our funding partners and stakeholders, including the various universities and clubs, which support coaching, in order to ensure that we are able to provide the best possible coaching support for our athletes and our overall wrestling paradigm.